Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Conclusion

-\textit{Conclusion}.---To summarize, we have demonstrated arbitrary manipulation of the NHSE and versatile control over the localization position of skin modes by utilizing random on-site disorder and a static electric field in a two-dimensional nonreciprocal system.
-We show that the electric field suppresses the NHSE in the absence of disorder.
-Unexpectedly, the interplay among the NHSE, disorder, and electric field enables control over the localization direction of wave packets, allowing arbitrary positioning of boundary localization by tuning the directions of the electric field and nonreciprocal hopping.
-Our results establish a unified framework for understanding and manipulating the combined effects of NHSE, external fields, and disorder, with potential applications in wave control and transport phenomena across classical and quantum platforms.
-The proposed mechanism can be readily realized in classical metamaterials and ultracold atomic systems.
+To summarize, we have demonstrated arbitrary manipulation of the NHSE and versatile control over the localization position of skin modes by utilizing random on-site disorder and a static electric field in 2D lattices.
+We show that the electric field suppresses the NHSE in clean lattices.
+Remarkably, in nonreciprocal lattices, the interplay between nonreciprocal hopping, disorder, and the electric field allows precise control over the direction of wave-packet localization, enabling boundary accumulation at arbitrary positions by tuning the electric-field orientation and nonreciprocal hopping.
+We further uncover a distinct, geometry-dependent route to control skin modes in reciprocal lattices: whereas boundary localization is usually dictated by the lattice geometry, here it can be reconfigured through the combined action of disorder and a static electric field, enabling geometry-dependent and programmable control of skin-mode localization position.

+Overall, our results establish a unified framework for understanding and manipulating the combined effects of NHSE, external fields, and disorder, with direct implications for wave control and transport along prescribed directions across classical and quantum platforms, for example, directional signal amplification, reconfigurable wave steering, and robust energy delivery beyond the constraints of Hermitian systems.
+The proposed mechanism is readily implementable in classical platforms \cite{Weidemann2020,PhysRevLett.128.223903,Zou2021,Zhou2023,Zheng2024} and ultracold-atom systems \cite{PhysRevLett.129.070401,Zhao2025}, where NHSEs have already been observed.
+In photonic lattices, the effective electric field can be engineered via light intensity-controlled refractive-index gradients \cite{PhysRevLett.96.053903} or femtosecond laser direct-written waveguide arrays \cite{Corrielli2013}, while in ultracold atoms it can be realized using tilted optical lattices \cite{PhysRevLett.111.185301,Scherg2021}.

+Beyond near-term experimental tests, our work opens multiple directions for exploring non-Hermitian physics enabled by programmable skin-mode control, including the roles of different disorder classes, nonlinearity, many-body interactions, and quasicrystalline geometries, as well as device-oriented applications such as directional wave amplification and adaptive wave routing along designer-specified directions.